Pixel-Open/website/pages/news/2022-10-01_launch-website.md

 ---
-title: Lauch  website !
+title: Launch  website !
 description: "Sharing our open source projects through a dedicated site, here is the objective of this site."
 date: 2022-10-01
-image: "news/2022/lauch-website/cover.jpg"
+image: "news/2022/launch-website/cover.jpg"
 ---
 Sharing our open source projects through a dedicated site, here is the objective of this site.
 We will also publish news about our projects or technical articles.
 <!-- break -->